videntity/vcert/README.md

 README
 ======

-`vcert`  A web-based certificate authority mangement system built atop OpenSSL.
+`vcert`  A web-based certificate authority management system built atop Django and OpenSSL.

 Open Source License: GPL v2

-Copyright Alan Viars 2013-2015
+Copyright Videntity  2013-2015

 About
 -----

+This document describes a developer install.
+For a quicker start check out INSTALL.md instructions.

 `vcert` is a web-based (Django) Certificate Authority (or CA) that uses OpenSSL under the hood.
 The site DirectCA.org runs vcert.
 It was built specifically to